 3. Download CppJieba¶

 Our indexer/searcher is able to handle English and Chinese document.
-Here CppJieba provides us Chinese term segmentation functionality.
+Here CppJieba dependency enables Chinese term segmentation.
 Although we have option to choose whether or not to invoke this functionality when calling indexer/searcher programs, CppJieba is still required at compile time (at least for now) to successfully build this project.

 $ cd ~ $ wget 'https://github.com/yanyiwu/cppjieba/archive/v4.8.1.tar.gz' -O cppjieba.tar.gz $ mkdir -p ~/cppjieba $ tar -xzf cppjieba.tar.gz -C ~/cppjieba --strip-components=1

 4. Configure dependency path¶

 dep-*.mk files to configure most C/C++ dependency paths (such as CFLAGS and LDFLAGS).
 If you have installed above dependency libraries in your system environment, you can leave these

 dep-*.mk files untouched.
 Otherwise if you compile and build dependencies locally, please modify

 dep-*.mk files to point to your locally built library locations.